SAFE SPORT

 Keeping Sport Safe

 Cycling BC has adopted several policies aimed at addressing the maltreatment of individuals in sport.
-These policies align with national and provincial policies including the BC Universal Code of Conduct.
+These policies align with national and provincial policies including the BC Universal Code of Conduct and the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).